 7. Make UIF payments for backdated periods and submit proof to Payroll-SA.

-Yes, it is compulsory to register domestic staff with UIF if they work more than 24 hours per month.
-This includes cleaners, gardeners, drivers, and nannies.
-Both employer and employee contribute 1% of the salary monthly.
+Yes, this law came into effect on 1 April 2003.
+It is now compulsory to register domestic staff for UIF if they work more than 24 hours per month.
+This includes:

-Yes, all employers of domestic staff must register with COIDA to cover work-related injuries or illnesses.
+Yes, this law came into effect on the 19th of November 2020.
+All employers of domestic staff must register with COIDA to cover work-related injuries or illnesses.
 Annual returns must be submitted to the Compensation Fund.

-The once-off registration fee (R395.31 per employee) includes UIF and COIDA registration, a compliant employment contract, payroll setup, and historical recapturing of employee data.
+The Initiation Fee (R491-14 per employee) includes UIF and COIDA registration, a compliant employment contract, payroll setup, and historical recapturing of employee data and first month's payslip.

 Yes, we track annual, sick, maternity, and family responsibility leave per BCEA standards, maintaining records of absences for compliance.